 Underbiking and Sloppy Steering - The Mystery of Tire Squirm and Rim Width

-We’ve reached the top of the climb - a rutted, rocky “road” locally referred to in a tone of reverence and caution simply as “143.”
-We look down on the descent to come I can’t help but long for a mountain bike.
-“Gravel” riding in Southern Arizona is rowdy.
-I’ve grown accustomed to ending rides with my hands and triceps as tired as my legs, but this one may take the cake.
+We’ve reached the top of the climb - a nasty rutted “road” locally referred to in a tone of reverence and caution simply as “143.”
+As we look down the descent before us I long for a mountain bike.
+“Gravel” riding in Southern Arizona is rowdy and hard.
+I’ve grown accustomed to ending rides with my hands and triceps as tired as my legs.
+This one takes the cake.

-We bounce and skid down the loose baby-head strewn path punctuated by unexpected 18% climbs and sandy washes, dropping to the desert two thousand feet below.
-As we lose elevation the road carves into the hill in countless tight, sweeping turns and as it does my riding partner falls behind.
-Normally a faster descender than me, I stop multiple times fearing he’s fallen.
+We begin the descent, bouncing and skidding down baby-head strewn two-track punctuated by unexpected 20% climbs and sandy washes, dropping towards the desert two thousand feet below.
+As we lose elevation the road carves into the hill in countless tight, sweeping turns.
+My riding partner Nick falls out of sight behind me.
+Normally the faster descender, I fearing fear he’s fallen and wait.

-The third or fourth time, Nick stops when he sees me, frustratingly shaking his head.
+He stops when he sees me, frustratingly shaking his head.
 “How the hell are you dealing with these tires!?”
 He asks.
-“They’re squirming so bad I can’t hold a line.”
+“They’re squirming so bad I can’t hold a line!”

-We continue down the descent, sighing with relief when we finally hit a short stretch of pavement, sitting up no-hands as we pedal to stretch and shake out our hands.
-We proceed into cactus strewn desert, sand replaces rubble and we ride on.
-Periodically Nick swears at his tires and when the terrain is mellow enough to speak, we ponder the mystery of his squirmy tires.
-He decides his are cursed, but I know the mystery can be cracked.
-What’s making his bike behave so differently when all the other variables seem to be the same?
+We continue down the descent, sighing with relief when we hit a short stretch of pavement, shaking out our hands.
+We proceed into cactus strewn desert, sand replaces rubble, and we ride on.
+Periodically Nick swears at his tires and when the terrain is mellow enough to speak, we ponder the mystery of his poor-performing tires.

-That evening, back at the house after cold showers and plenty of calories Nick digs into his bike.
-With tires off, and time to inspect I quickly solve the riddle.
+That evening, after cold showers and plenty of calories Nick digs into his bike.
+With tires off and time to inspect, the riddle is quickly solved.
 “Rims.”
-I say, looking up.
-“They’re just too narrow.”
+I say, pulling off a tire, “They’re too narrow.”

-With rims at just 23mm wide, and a 48mm tire with relatively supple (and thus flexible) side-walls, his tires simply lacked support.
-The width disparity between rim and tire created a balloon-like profile that encouraged the sidewalls of his tires to lean over, flex and “squirm” around as he leaned his bike on those hard, fast corners.
-Handling a bike drifting in loose dirt is one thing, add tire flex to the situation and you’ve got a recipe for disaster – or at least slow cornering.
+With rims at just 22mm wide and a 48mm tire with relatively supple (and thus flexible) side-walls, his tires lacked support.
+The difference between rim and tire widths created a balloon-like profile that encouraged the sidewalls of his tires to unpredictably lean over on fast corners.
+Handling a bike drifting in loose dirt is one thing, add tire flex to the situation and you’ve got a recipe for disaster.

 With the mystery solved, what’s to be done?
 Should Nick ditch his expensive carbon wheels because they’re too narrow?
 It depends.

-When it comes to wheel selection, consider what range of tires you will most often ride and go from there.
-If, for example, you live somewhere like Steamboat Springs, CO where the gravel is smoother than some town’s pavement, or in a more developed area where “gravel rides” are largely mixed affairs including smooth dirt roads and plenty of pavement, you’ll probably be running more narrow tires much of the time, and as such, you’ll be better off with a narrower rim.
-That way you can run higher pressure as needed, it’ll retain the intended profile of the tires and likely be a bit lighter.
-The Hyalite models for example, with an internal width of 23mm is the perfect “Goldilocks” rim.
-It can take all-road or ‘cross tires if you want, but it can also handle wider rubber.
-As Nick showed us, you can even run big chunky rubber on there, it’ll just need more pressure and you might not corner like a bobsled.
+When it comes to wheel selection you should consider what range of tires you will most often ride and go from there.
+If, for example, you live somewhere like Steamboat Springs, CO where the gravel is smoother than Tucson’s pavement, or most of your rides include big doses of pavement you’ll normally be using narrower tires.
+In this situation you’re better off with a narrower rim or a hooked all-road wheelset designed for that purpose.
+This allows you to run higher pressure as needed, your tires will retain their intended profile and likely be a bit lighter.
+The Hyalite models and the Ares4 AR are good examples of wheels for this application.
+They can take road or ‘cross tires if you want, but can also handle wider rubber.
+As Nick showed us, you can even run big chucky chunky 48-50mm tires when needed.
+It’s just not ideal.
+But if that’s a rare occasion, you’re still in a good spot.

 Part of the draw of the gravel bike is versatility, and rightly so.
 Never before have we had so many bikes capable and fun to ride on so many surfaces.
 But for one bike to do many things, there will be compromises.
 Get realistic about the range of riding you’ll really be doing and choose your wheels from there.

-Since Nick was traveling from out of town and headed to San Diego shortly, he knew he’d once again be running 32mm file-treads on smoother roads and his rims would again be perfect.
-He rides rough stuff occasionally and, on those days, if he wants to run a wide tire he’ll accept the compromise, slow down in the corners and enjoy the cushion the rest of the ride.
+Since Nick was traveling from out of town and headed to San Diego shortly after our ride, he knew he’d once again be running 32mm file-treads on smoother roads and his rims would be perfect.
+He rides rough stuff occasionally and on those days if he wants to run a wide tire he’ll accept the compromise, slow down in the corners and enjoy the cushion the rest of the ride.

 Written by Loren Mason-Gere